smartprocure/contexture/packages/provider-elasticsearch/src/example-types/results/highlighting/README.md

-## Request
+# Highlighting

 Our approach to highlighting is designed to be as out of the box as possible, without too many configuration options.
+See `./type.d.ts` for more details on the API.

+There are three pieces involved in highlighting:

+1. Building out highlight configuration to send with an elastic request.
+2. Transforming highlighted fragments in the elastic response into a structure similar to that of `_source`.
+3. Merging such structure into a hit's `_source`.

+## 1. Request

 ### Fields sent for highlighting